cubee-cb/linux-vr-compat/README.md

         - This could be simulated using the grip analogue (say, the last 5-10%), but it will never be true pressure on current non-Knuckles controllers.

 ## Not working
+The following crash on launch or have other major issues.
 - Zenith VR
     - Loading screens are broken.
     - Crashes immediately after rendering the first loading screen with a texture error.